Filesystems overview#

 # Copy results.data back to the project directory from the temporary scratch space

-If you do not know, or cannot list all the possible output files that you would like to move back to you home directory you can use rsync to only copy changed and new files back at the end of the job.
+If you do not know, or cannot list all the possible output files that you would like to move back to your home directory you can use rsync to only copy changed and new files back at the end of the job.
 This will save time and avoid unnecessary copying.

 The following job:

-• copies files to the temporary scratch area
+- copies files to the temporary scratch area

-• runs the shell-script ./runcode.sh on the local copy
+- runs the shell-script ./runcode.sh on the local copy

-• copies the results back to networked storage
+- copies the results back to networked storage

 #!/bin/bash